Accessibility and Enforcement

 SPARC BC works to raise public awareness around the use of designated spaces, as well as to encourage local police and RCMP to enforce the law when spaces are used illegally.

 Sadly, many parking offenders are legitimate permit holders who misuse their permit!
 Please know the rules and play by them.

-A person commits an offense under Division 38 of the Motor Vehicles Act pertaining to Disabled Persons’ Parking Permits if he or she:
+A person commits an offense under Division 38 of the Motor Vehicles Act Regulations pertaining to Disabled Persons’ Parking Permits if he or she: